checkmarx-ts/CxUtils/README.md

 This is a curated set of utilities maintained by Checkmarx Professional Services and made available for public consumption.
 This is a collection of scripts, tutorials, source code, and anything else that may be useful for use in the field by Checkmarx employees or customers.

+**To report issues or obtain help with any of the utilties in this repository, please engage Checkmarx Professional Services.**

 ## The List

 Project | Description